Prevalent in the Mediterranean region, red wine vinegar is a staple in French, Italian and Spanish cuisine.

 There are various other compounds in red wine vinegar which may have some plus points for our overall health.

 - Acetic acid: Like other vinegar, red wine vinegar contains acetic acid.
 Otherwise known as ethanoic acid, it results from the fermentation of ethanol by acetobacteraceae (bacteria in the acetic acid family).
 It has several proven health benefits (2, 3).

 - Polyphenols: Red wine vinegar contains polyphenolic compounds such as flavonoids and phenolic acids.
 These antioxidants help fight against oxidative stress and lower inflammation.

 Most people are aware of the potential benefits of red wine, but what about red wine vinegar?

-First, there is some promising research supporting the benefits it may have on our body.
+First, some promising research supports the benefits it may have on our body.

 Most of these benefits—but not all—are associated with the acetic acid content, which is the main compound in all vinegar.